 Seller: Jeff Hirsch Books, ABAA, Wadsworth, IL, U.S.A.

-First edition.
+Dust Jacket Condition: dj.
+First Edition.
+First edition and first printing.
 Hardcover.
-First printing.
 431 pages and with a softcover booklet inserted in a pocket affixed to the rear pastedown.
 A wide ranging collection of Salgado's black and white images.
 A fine and tight copy in a very near fine dust jacket with some very slight wear and a faint sticker shadow to the rear panel that is only visible from the verso.
 A very nice copy.
 This is a heavy and oversized book and will require extra shipping.
 Seller Inventory # 148948

 Seller: Lost Books, AUSTIN, TX, U.S.A.